Brave Horse Tavern – Seattle, Washington

 ★★★½☆

-Find and follow Bacon Bacon on twitter and facebook to find out their current schedule.
+Find and follow Bacon Bacon on twitter and facebook to find out

 Bacon Bacon SF Twitter Bacon Bacon SF Facebook Page